arnisafazla/math420_funcs/README.md

 16. shank_steps(g, h, p) => DLP: Let g**x = h (mod p).
 Find x.
 An algorithm to find x (solution of DLP) in O(sqrt(N) * logN) time.
 N is ordg (mod p).

 17. pollards(N, end) => Factoring N. Start with 10 and keep trying larger numbers for n.

+18. MillerTest(n, a) => Miller Rabin Test.
+Returns true if a is a witness for compositeness of n, returns False otherwise

+19. RiemannMillerTest(n) => Checks if a number is prime.
+If it is True, the number n is composite, else False